HaIvor/ros2_ws/README.md

-# Summary
+## Summary

-The ROS 2 structure with only the push-sum consensus between two nodes by the use of the unet simulations.
+This is a ROS 2 structure with a push-sum consensus between two nodes, impleme nted with a unet simulation.

 ## About

-A code developed from https://github.com/Brovidius/ROS2_nodecomx where the ra-NRC was simplified down into the algo.py.
+A code developed from a different ROS 2 structure https://github.com/Brovidius/ROS2_nodecomx where the ra-NRC was simplified down in the algo.py.
 Some functions still remains from the ra-nrc that doesn't need to be there, such as how the values are processed with converters etc., but due to limited time the consensus algorithm on algo.py was prioritized.
 The setup will still work, it will just go through some unneccesary steps.

 ## Important notes